 On the next line, we use the os.listdir() method to get a list of the files and folders in the /home/data_analysis/netflix directory.
 Finally, we create a Python for loop.
 This loop iterates through every item in the list produced by os.listdir().
 We print out the name of each file to the console using a Python print() statement.

 The /home/data_analysis/netflix directory contained six files and one directory.
-The directory is called processed_data and is distinguishable from the other files because it does not have a file extension.
+The directory is called processed_data and is distinguishable from the other files because it does not have an extension.

 The syntax for the os.walk() method is as follows:

 os.walk(top, topdown, onerror, followlinks)

-os.walk() method accepts four parameters:
+The os.walk() method accepts four parameters:

 - top is the top directory whose component file and folder names you want to retrieve (required)